-The thing is, I’ve had a slight change of heart since writing that initial complaint, prompted in part from watching Musical Brotherhoods from the Trans-Saharan Highway (Sublime Frequencies, 2008).
-Some of the Moroccan musicians in that film appear to be using magnetic pickups in acoustic instruments and they sound fucking great, so I think I might have to be prepared to make some exceptions.
+Anyway, I’ve had a slight change of heart since then, prompted in part from watching Musical Brotherhoods from the Trans-Saharan Highway (Sublime Frequencies, 2008).
+Some of the Moroccan musicians who appear in the film are clearly using magnetic pickups in their acoustic instruments and they sound fucking amazing, so in light of that I’m prepared to make some exceptions to my own rule.
 Aside from the fact that the musicans in Musical Brotherhoods…(2008) aren’t playing sanitised versions of their folk musics, no Moroccan equivalents of laika or even rembetiko revival here thank you very much, I think a large part of why they sound so good is that the sound is kind of shitty.
-Shitty in the best possible way that is, they’re not afraid of a bit of dirty fuzz.
+Shitty in the best possible way that is because they’re not afraid of some dirty old fuzz.

-To be fair, bouzouki’s were first amplified in the 1950’s before dirty fuzz was a widespread phenomenon and by the late 1960’s when it had became a major thing, Greece was under the rule of a military dictatorship (1967-1974) that cracked down on many forms of expression.
+To be fair, bouzouki’s were first amplified in the 1950’s before fuzz was a widespread phenomenon and by the late 1960’s when it had became a major thing, Greece was under the rule of a military dictatorship (1967-1974) that cracked down on many forms of expression.
 So Greece’s urban folk music, rembetika, by now already gentrified into ‘laika’ (popular song) – at least partly due to the earlier Metaxas dictatorship of 1936 to 1941 – had no chance to re-flower during the psychedelic era in the way that, for example, Turkish music did with musicians and groups like Mogollar, Erkin Koray and Selda Bagcan.
 Well at least not to the best of my knowledge anyway.
 One notable exception is Dionysis Savvopoulos, active from the late 1960’s onwards, who has incorporated a lot of Greek folk elements into his Greek New Wave music.
-Although Savvopoulos’ music fits more into the art-song category than psychedelic rock, think a Grecian Serge Gainsbourg or perhaps Areski Belkacem, it’s definitely worth a good listen.
+Although Savvopoulos’ music fits more into the art-song category than psychedelic rock, think a Grecian Serge Gainsbourg or perhaps Areski Belkacem, it’s definitely worth extended and repeated listens.